talamoig/glpienc/README.md

 you invoke the ENC against `my-hostname.domain.at.com` the query on the database will be performed for `my-hostname` only).
 This is an useful option since puppet uses FQDN while maybe you don't keep the FQDN inside GLPI (tipical in a single domain scenario).

-#### When MySQL database cannot be accessed

-*glpienc* has a fallback mechanism, ie. every time it is invoked:
- - if it can access the GLPI database, it will make a copy of the generated yaml content on a SQLite database file,
- - if it cannot access the GLPI database, will retrieve yaml content from the SQLite file.

 ### Installation